ballab1/container_build_framework/docs/ActionFolders.md

 **Folder:** _07.cleanup_

 This folder contains scripts which cleanup content which is outside of the /tmp folder.
 A symbolic link to the 99.apk.cleanup script is located here.

+The *99.apk.cleanup* file, shows an example of the type of file expected in the _07.cleanup_ folder:
 ```bash
 #!/bin/bash
 source "${CBF['lib']}/cbf.bashlib"